deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 “I was…” He paused and considered his words. “...well, the Gaoian word translates as *‘shipfather.’* I was captain of the CGC *Winter Fire,* one of Mother-Supreme Giymuy’s escorts to the Dominion Capitol Station.
 Not sure how long ago that was in Human years.”

-The whole crew were sitting, standing or in Cook’s case prowling around listening to him.
-They were sat on what was basically a pile of trash down one of the maintenance tunnels near the shanty town, using one of those basic arc lights for illumination.
+The whole crew were sitting, standing, or in Cook’s case prowling around listening to him.
+They were sitting on what was basically a pile of trash down one of the maintenance tunnels near the shanty town, using one of those basic arc lights for illumination.
 It cast long, infinitely deep shadows on the walls and totally killed Ray’s night vision, but apparently it was about all the slaves had for lighting.
 Occasionally, she was certain that various alien forms shuffled past in the dark, but none of them seemed to pay any attention to them.

 “Giymuy was there to petition the Dominion on your species’ behalf,” he continued.
-“Something about it being the tenth anniversary of your first contact…” he made a peculiar ducking shrug and scratched at the stub of his ear. “...Also the tenth anniversary of our first contact *with* you.
-Did you ’ever hear of Sister Shoo?”
+“Something about it being the tenth anniversary of your first contact…” He made a peculiar ducking shrug and scratched at the stub of his ear. “...Also the tenth anniversary of our first contact *with* you.
+Did you ever hear of Sister Shoo?”

 There were a round of shaken heads and he duck-nodded.
 “She made an impression,” he said wryly.